salvatooo/splunk_uf_upgrade_win/README.md

 Deploy this App via the Splunk Deployment Server to upgrade the Splunk UniversalForwarder (Windows)

 Make changes to the .bat file to reflect the version you wish to upgrade Splunk UniversalForwarder

+Note: This app is not supported by Splunk Support!